Not sure what's going on? Read Part One!

 One day Alex walked into the break room and announced to everyone that he had something important to show us.
 We marched outside and there were a group of Christian minstrel singers.
 Apparently they were just traveling the neighborhood, singing songs of Jesus to whomever they could ensnare.
 Alex, in his mischievous way, thought it vital that we sit through several of their songs.

 One difference between the South and downtown car washes was that the downtown wash also had gas pumps.
 Customers would drive up, get their ticket and walk off while we gassed the car and vacuumed the interior.
 Once the tank was filled we'd replace the gas nozzle and drive the car around the back for scrubbing.
 But on one occasion Brian skipped the "replace the gas nozzle" part and drove off.
 As can be predicted the nozzle ripped off and gas poured all over the ground.
 Now, truth is, this wasn't an entirely uncommon occurrence.
 (I did it myself a few times.)
 What was unusual is that Brian managed to do the same thing few hours later.
-But he handled it good naturedly enough.
+But he handled it with good natured aplomb.

 The second story I didn't find out about until years after I'd left the wash.
 At the time, we had a 20ish, blonde, hippie-ish sales girl who drove around in a VW Bug while listening to Phish tunes (I don't know if she actually did this, it's just what I assume all hippie-ish girls do.).
 I can't remember her name so we'll call her Liz.
 Liz was quite attractive and was salivated over by most of the guys at the wash, myself included, but we all knew we hadn't a chance with her.